-OVERSEAS DISTRIBUTORS: USA: Games Workshop (US), 9110F Red Branch Road, Columbia, MD 21045.
-Canada: RAFM Company, P O Box 62, Paris, Ontario, N3L 3E5.
-Australia: Jedko Games, 18 Fonceca Street, Mordialloc, Vic-toria 3195, Australia.
+USA: Games Workshop (US), 9110F Red Branch Road, Columbia, MD 21045.
+Canada: RAFM Company, P O Box 62, Paris, Ontario, N3L

+Australia: Jedko Games, 18 Fonceca Street, Mordialloc, Victoria 3195, Australia.

 New Zealand: Blackwood Gayle Distributors, P O Box 28358, Auckland, New Zealand.

-ISSN 0265-8712.
+ISSN 0265-8712

-Contributions: The editor will be pleased to consider any pre-viously unpublished articles or artwork for inclusion in White Dwarf.
-Contributions should be typed, double-spaced on one side of the paper only
+Contributions: The editor will be pleased to consider any previously unpublished articles or artwork for inclusion in White Dwarf.
+Contributions should be typed, double-spaced on one side of the paper only.

-All subject matter in White Dwarf is copyright of Games Workshop Ltd.
+All subject matter in White Dwarf is copyright of Games Workshop Ltd. All rights on the contents of this publication are reserved.

-Workshop Ltd. All rights on the contents of this publication are reserved.
-Nothing may be reproduced in whole or part without prior consent of the publishers. [©]Games Workshop Ltd, 1984.
-Dungeons & Dragons[®] and Advanced Dungeons & Dra-gons[®] are registered trademarks of TSR Hobbies Inc. RuneQuegt[TM] is a registered trademark of Chaosium Inc. Traveller[TM] is a registered trademark of Game Designers' Workshop.
-Workshop.
+All rights on the contents of this publication are reserved.
+Nothing may be reproduced in whole or part without prior consent of the publishers.

+Games Workshop Ltd, 1984.

+Dungeons & Dragons and Advanced Dungeons & Dragons are registered trademarks of TSR Hobbies Inc.

+RuneQuest is a registered trademark of Chaosium Inc.

+Traveller is a registered trademark of Game Designers Workshop.

 The opinions expressed in the articles and reviews are those of the authors and reviewers and not necessarily those of the publishers.
-Display advertising rates and trade enquiries are available on request.
+Display advertising rates and trade enquiries are unitables. available on request.